 - People that are interested in contributing to this session can request a short paper exploring the main subjects.
 This short paper also is the synopsis of the edited book on the circular economy we intent to develop.
 Corresponding author Niels Faber (firstname.lastname@example.org).

-- We are happy to announce that a special issue on “Business Models for the Circular Economy” in Business Strategy and the Environment (tentative submission deadline 30 August 2019) will be attached to this session.
-The official call for papers for the special issue will be circulated in the next few weeks, though the call for the special issue is aligned with the focus of this session.
-Authors with potentially relevant papers to the special issue could benefit from direct feedback during the conference to further refine their papers for optimal fit into the special issue.
-For further questions please contact Abhishek Agarwal (firstname.lastname@example.org).
+- We are happy to announce that a special issue on “Business Models for the Circular Economy” in Business Strategy and the Environment (initial submission deadline 30 August 2019) will be attached to this session.
+Click here to for the official call for papers for the special issue.
+Authors with potentially relevant papers to the special issue can benefit from direct feedback during the conference to further refine their papers for optimal fit into the special issue.
+For further questions please contact Abhishek Agarwal (email@example.com).